NateCross/comelec-system/README.md

 - Copy and edit the `.env.example` file to `.env`
 - Check and update dependencies by running `composer update`
+- `composer install`
+- `php artisan key:generate`
 - Make sure to have a mysql connection.
 If you are using a virtualhost, run a mysql server
 - `php artisan migrate`
 - `php artisan serve`
 - The database name is **"comelec_database"**

+### Serving over LAN

+`php artisan serve --host 0.0.0.0`

+On Linux, other ports may not be able to be forwarded, so try this instead

+`sudo php artisan serve --host 0.0.0.0 --port=80`

 ## Mobile